Manually Backup, Restore, and Recover Files Using IBM Spectrum Protect (aka:TSM) 8.1.4 for Windows

 Point in Time Recovery

 Point in Time Recovery is used when you want to restore your system as it was on a particular date/time.
 It is not a general-purpose recovery and is not much widely used.
-If you wish to and need guidance on this type of recovery please contact backups-help@umd.edu.
+If you wish to and need guidance on this type of recovery, contact backups-help@umd.edu.

 1. After deciding on the type of Restore, you need to select the files/directories/drive that needs to be backed up.
-You can do so by clicking on FILE LEVEL node in the left panel.
-You will be presented with a tree of drives and directories as follows:
+You can do so by clicking on File Level node in the left panel.
+You will be presented with a tree of drives and directories as shown below.
+Depending on whether you wish to recover the drive or particular directory or a sub-directory, click on the check-box beside it.

 File Level